Derek Chauvin: Guilty plea

-In December 2021, Chauvin requested a hearing to offer a revised plea to the federal charges.
-He pled guilty on December 15, 2021, to federal charges of violating the rights of Floyd, and violating the rights of the 14-year-old in the 2017 incident.

-Chauvin admitted for the first time that he willfully violated Floyd's constitutional right to be free from unreasonable seizure, which includes the right to be free from the use of unreasonable force by a police officer, by continuously kneeling on Floyd’s neck even though Floyd was handcuffed and not resisting at the time.
+Three months after initially entering a plea of not guilty to the federal charges, Chauvin requested a hearing to offer a revised plea.
+On December 15, 2021, Chauvin pleaded guilty to the federal charges of violating the rights of Floyd and to violating the rights of the 14-year-old boy in the 2017 incident.
+Chauvin admitted for the first time that he willfully violated Floyd's constitutional right to be free from unreasonable seizure, which includes the right to be free from the use of unreasonable force by a police officer, by continuously kneeling on Floyd's neck even though Floyd was handcuffed and not resisting at the time.
 Chauvin also admitted willfully violating Floyd's constitutional right not to be deprived of liberty without due process of law, including the right to be free from a police officer's deliberate indifference to Floyd's serious medical needs.

-In the 2017 case incident, in which Chauvin had grabbed a 14-year-old by the throat, hit the 14-year-old in the head with a flashlight, and kneeled on the 14-year-old's neck and upper back despite the 14-year-old being prone, handcuffed, and not resisting, Chauvin admitted violating the 14-year old's constitutional right to be free from the unreasonable force by a police officer.
+Chauvin admitted that his knee had remained on Floyd's neck even after Floyd became unresponsive.
+In the plea, Chauvin also admitted violating the 14-year old's constitutional right to be free from the unreasonable force by a police officer stemming from a 2017 incident when he held the boy by the throat, hit him in the head with a flashlight, and knelt on the upper back of the boy who was prone, handcuffed, and not resisting.

 According to the Wall Street Journal, a plea deal was reached whereby federal prosecutors would request a 300-month (25-year) sentence to be served concurrently with the State of Minnesota sentence instead of the maximum life in prison.

-On May 4, 2022, the judge presiding the federal case accepted the plea deal, paving the way for a sentence of between 20 and 25 years in prison, to be served concurrently with his state sentence.
+On May 4, 2022, the judge presiding over the federal case accepted the plea deal, paving the way for a sentence of between 20 and 25 years in prison, to be served concurrently with his state sentence.
 On July 7, 2022, Chauvin was sentenced to 21 years in prison on the charges of violating the civil rights of George Floyd and the boy.
+In the aftermath of the criminal and civil rights cases against him, Chauvin claimed that other evidence not presented at the criminal trial showed that a tumor may have contributed to Floyd's death and that he would not have pleaded guilty to federal charges had he been aware of it.
+Chauvin filed a motion in federal court in mid-November 2023 attempting to vacate the civil rights conviction.

+In December 2024, US District court accepted Chauvin's demand to have Floyd's tissue remains tested again to check for alternative causes of deaths.